pickyourtrail_logo

 Things to Do at Gunung Payung Beach

-Kayak Along the Coastline: When conditions are right, renting a kayak lets you paddle along the scenic coast and view the cliffs from the sea.
+When conditions are right, occasional snorkelling lets you explore along the scenic coast and view the cliffs from the sea.

-Photography & Sightseeing: Capture stunning shots of the rugged cliffs, ocean vistas, and the peaceful shoreline — especially during late morning light.
+Capture stunning shots of the rugged cliffs, ocean vistas, and the peaceful shoreline—especially during late morning light.

-• Late Morning — 11:00 AM to 1:00 PM: Relax on the sand → Grab refreshments → Sunny beach sunset photos.
+• Late Morning—11:00 AM to 1:00 PM: Relax on the sand → Grab refreshments → Golden light beach photos.

-• Afternoon — 1:00 PM to 3:00 PM: Kayak along the coastline → Take scenic photos from the water → Return to shore.
+• Afternoon—1:00 PM to 3:00 PM: Snorkel along the coast → Take scenic photos → Return to shore.

 Why Gunung Payung Beach Is Worth Visiting